3a1/Zodiak/README.md

 # CS-1.6-Kernel-Cheat
 For now, only triggerbot // UPD: TriggerBot removed, but added a better aimbot

-Bypass all kind of server anticheats. // UPD: For last release i dont testing its detect or not on various AC, all time in development so idk
+Bypass all kind of server anticheats. // UPD: For last release i dont make try detect or not on various AC, all time in development so idk

+// workflow: Now im working on pov and smooth aimbot, then i was try to change from writing viewAngles to emulate mouse movement, bc by writing angles i dont know why but sometimes game is just crashing.
+Then i was make try to develop my own driver and include all code aimbot in the driver.
+I think it can maybe bypass gameguard?
+Also entityList is trash in cs 1.6, in other games entity list have static space between entitys, but not in cs 1.6.
+One entity can have dormant value, but other entity can dont have this value or in other location (example entity1 + 0x18C = dormant value, entity2 + 0x18C = different 0 value)

 Not tested for GameGuard (Fastcup AC).